hddm-devs/hddm/README.rst

 OSX
 ---

-We provide an automatic installer based the scipy superpack by Chris Fonnesbeck.
+We provide an automatic installer based on the scipy superpack by Chris Fonnesbeck.
 Simply download and run this script_ which should install all dependencies.

 Getting started
 ===============